 When you contribute your code to JMRI for the first time, we'll ask you to sign an assignment form that allows us to register copyright on the code, and gives us unlimited-duration license to redistribute it consistent with the JMRI licensing.
 (We regret this paperwork, but Matt Katzer's misuse of copyright makes it necessary).
 If other people also helped with the contribution, please let us know so we can add them to the acknowledgements page.

 JMRI is licensed only under the "GNU General Public License", sometimes called the "GPL".
 We use version 2 of the license, along with the "classpath exception" allowing people to link JMRI with their own code under more relaxed conditions.
 Copies of the license are distributed with the source and executable downloads, and can be gotten from the web.

 This is both an "open source" and a "free" license.
 For more information on those definitions, please see the Open Source Initiative web pages, including their description of what Open Source means, and the Free Software Foundation web pages, particularly their licensing page.

 Informally, the license means that there are only a few limitations on what you can do with JMRI.
 (Check the exact wording in the license for the details behind the following summary):

-A couple of years ago, Dennis Miller created a Code Swarm of JMRI development from its inception up to January 2009.
+Dennis Miller created a Code Swarm of JMRI development that represents activity from inception to January 2009.
 A Code Swarm is a fascinating and dynamic visual representation of change as developers come and go and make changes to the files that make up a project.
-Take a look at the JMRI Code Swarm.
+More information is available on the Code Swarm page.